 - (b) Analysis of the Arbitrator - 4.7 In the approach we decided to follow in order to determine the level of nullification or impairment, disbursements made under the CDSOA were only a starting point in assessing the trade effect of the CDSOA on each Requesting Party.
-The figure reached as a result of the application of an economic model by the Arbitrator is, consequently, a value of trade. - 4.8 Comparatively, India's proposed suspension of concessions or other obligations is not based on a value of trade but aims at equating, through the imposition of a special duty, the amount disbursed by the United States under the CDSOA in relation to imports from India and "a proportionate amount of the balance of total offset payments less the offset payments attributed to duties collected on products from other Members that are authorized by the DSB to suspend concessions or other obligations in this dispute."
-117 - 4.9 With the exception of its link with disbursements under the CDSOA, nothing in India's proposal enables us to conclude at this stage that the suspension of concessions or other obligations proposed by India will or will not be equivalent to the level of nullification or impairment in terms of affected trade determined according to this Decision.
-We are nonetheless concerned that the total impact on trade of an additional duty may not only be difficult to predict in general, but also may vary on the basis of the rate applied and the products subject to that additional duty. - 4.10 We are therefore of the view that, in order for the level of suspension of concessions or other obligations proposed by India to be equivalent to the level of nullification or impairment determined by this Decision: - (a) either India will have to take appropriate steps to ensure that the total value of United States trade subject to the proposed additional duty does not exceed the total value of trade determined to constitute the level of nullification or impairment, or - (b) if and when it submits a revised request for authorization to suspend concessions or other obligations to the DSB further to this arbitration, India will have to propose other forms of suspension of concessions or obligations that are less likely to have effects on trade exceeding the identified level of nullification or impairment in terms of value of United States exports to India. - 4.11 It does not fall within our mandate to recommend the suspension of specific obligations or the adoption of specific measures by India.
+The figure reached as a result of the application of an economic model by the Arbitrator is, consequently, a value of trade. - 4.8 Comparatively, Mexico's proposed suspension of concessions or other obligations is not based on a value of trade but aims at equating the amount disbursed by the United States under the CDSOA in relation to imports from Mexico and "a proportionate amount of the balance of total offset payments minus the offset payments on products from other Members that are authorized by the DSB to suspend concessions or other obligations in this dispute." - 4.9 With the exception of its link with the amount of disbursements under the CDSOA, nothing in Mexico's proposal enables us to conclude at this stage that the suspension of concessions or other obligations proposed by Mexico will or will not be equivalent to the level of nullification or impairment in terms of affected trade determined according to this Decision.
+We are nonetheless concerned that the total impact on trade of additional duties the type of measure to which Mexico refers in the joint submission it made with other Requesting Parties may not only be difficult to predict in general, but also may vary on the basis of the rates applied and the products subject to those additional duties. - 4.10 We are therefore of the view that, in order for the level of suspension of concessions or other obligations proposed by Mexico to be equivalent to the level of nullification or impairment determined by this Decision: - (a) either Mexico will have to take appropriate steps to ensure that the total value of United States trade subject to the proposed additional duties does not exceed the total value of trade determined to constitute the level of nullification or impairment, or - (b) if and when it submits a revised request for authorization to suspend concessions or other obligations to the DSB further to this arbitration, Mexico will have to propose other forms of suspension of concessions or obligations that are less likely to have effects on trade exceeding the identified level of nullification or impairment in terms of value of United States exports to Mexico. - 4.11 It does not fall within our mandate to recommend the suspension of specific obligations or the adoption of specific measures by Mexico.
 We therefore refrain from taking a decision on this matter.
 We nonetheless note that the imposition of a 100 per cent ad valorem duty on imports of certain goods from the United States, as proposed by requesting parties in other arbitrations, would be a relatively transparent way of addressing the concern expressed above.